AleksandarSekulic/RFSI/README.md

 - *5_prcp_prediction.R* - a script for making prediction and interquartile range (IQR) maps from STRK, RF, RFsp, and RFSI models
 - *stratfolds.R* - a script for creation of spatially stratified folds

-*Note that the number in the script name refers to the order in which the scripts should be run.
-Also, scripts 4 and 5 cam be run with the data in folder temp_data.*
+*Note that the number in the script name refers to the order in which the script should be run.
+Also, scripts 4 and 5 can be run with the data in folder temp_data.*

 ## How to make an RFSI model